drivechain-project/docs/bip2-blind-merged-mining.md

 Thus, (for n sidechains) we have a coinbase output with:

     1-byte - OP_RETURN (0x6a)
+    1-byte - Push the following (4+(n*35)) bytes (0x??)
-    4-bytes   - Identifying flag bytes / message header
+    4-byte - Message header (0x43247053)
-    32-bytes  - h*
-    5~7-bytes - the rest of the Sidechain Mini-Header (prevBlockRef, ChainIndex)
+    (n*(32+5))-byte - A sequence of bytes, of the three Mini-Header items (h*, prevBlockRef, ChainIndex).

-This can be an individual output for each sidechain, {{ or to save some amount of block space we can combine the information for each sidechain into a single scriptPubKey.
-Doing this means that we wont be duplicating the OP_RETURN prefix or identifying flag bytes.
-This would take up 9,479 bytes for 256 sidechains assuming that 5 bytes are used for the Critical Data bytes (non h* parts of the Sidechain Mini-Header).
-Conveniently below the 10 KB scriptPubKey size limit }}
+( We assume that 5 bytes are used for the Critical Data bytes (non h* parts of the Sidechain Mini-Header).
+For 256 sidechains, a total of 9,478 bytes [1+1+4+256\*(32+5)] are required, conveniently just below the 10 KB scriptPubKey size limit.)

+This data is parsed by laying it in sequential 37-byte chunks (any remaining data --ie, some final chunk that is less than 37 bytes in length-- has no consensus meaning).

+Each 37-byte chunk is then parsed to obtain the data outlined above (in "Description").
+If two 35-byte chunks being with the same "Sidechain number" (ie, if the two chunks have the same first byte), then only the first chunk has consensus meaning.

-We are left with, at most, one  (h\*, prevBlockRef) pair per sidechain per block.
+We are left with, at most, one (h*, prevBlockRef) pair per sidechain per block.
 This data is added directly to D3, a new database.

 #### D3 -- "RecentSidechains_DB"

 To suit our purposes, the mainchain full nodes will need to keep track of the most recent 8000 (h\*, prevBlockRef) pairs.

-(This 8,000 figure is a tradeoff between decentralization (costs of running the main:node) and sidechain security -- it requires attackers to merged-mine 8,000 invalid blocks consecutively, in order to cause the sidechain to fail.
-The mainchain burden is minimal so this figure might be raised to 12,000 or higher.)
+( This 8,000 figure is a tradeoff between decentralization (costs of running the main:node) and sidechain security -- it requires attackers to merged-mine 8,000 invalid blocks consecutively, in order to cause the sidechain to fail.
+The mainchain burden is minimal, so this figure might be raised to 12,000 or higher. )

 Therefore, D3 would look something like this: